 Solicitors providing advice in respect of tax should therefore be aware of their roles and duties in law and regulation as they support people to navigate the application of tax law and practice in a complex environment.

-While not a replacement for understanding the detailed rules and obligations discussed in this Guidance, some of the key themes are as follows:
+While not a replacement for understanding the detailed rules and obligations discussed in this guidance, some of the key themes are:

 Where your retainer includes tax matters, you are under a duty to exercise reasonable care and skill in providing tax advice.